telefonicaid/fiware-sth-comet/README.md

 for the specified time frame), a response with code `200` is returned including an empty `values` property array, since it is a valid query.

+Another very important aspect is that since the strings are used as properties in the generated aggregated data, the [limitations to this regard imposed by MongoDB](https://docs.mongodb.org/manual/faq/developers/#dollar-sign-operator-escaping) must be followed.
+More concretely: "In some cases, you may wish to build a BSON object with a user-provided key.
+In these situations, keys will need to substitute the reserved $ and . characters.
+Any character is sufficient, but consider using the Unicode full width equivalents: U+FF04 (i.e. “＄”) and U+FF0E (i.e. “．”).".
+Consequently, take into consideration that if the textual values stored in the attributes for which aggregated data is being generated contain the `$` or the `.` characters, they will be substituted for their Javascript Unicode full width equivalents, this is: `\uFF04` instead of `$` and `\uFF0E` instead of `.`.

 [Top](#section0)

 ###<a id="section1.4"></a> Updating aggregated time series information